AboutCodingBE/esd-basic-jpa-dojo/src/main/java/be/aboutcoding/jpadojo/entityrelations/onetoone/exercises/Person-car-one-to-one-cascade.md

 # Exercise: One-to-One Relationship with Cascade Operations

+## Verify your solution with an AI agent:

+`verify my person-car-one-to-one relationship exercise`

 ## Context
 You're building a system to track employees and their company cars.
 In this business context:
 - Each person can have **at most one company car**